Canada teen murder suspects died in apparent 'suicides by gunfire': Police

 Investigators and the RCMP behavioural analysis unit are also continuing to try to piece together the events that lead to the murders.
 Their findings are to be released in the coming weeks.

-McLeod and Schmegelsky, who were childhood friends, had led police on a more than 3,000-kilometre chase halfway across the vast country to Manitoba province.
+McLeod and Schmegelsky, who were childhood friends, had led police on a more than 3,000km chase halfway across the vast country to Manitoba province.

 Fowler had been living in British Columbia, local media reported, but the pair had been traveling extensively.
 Deese's family told US media that the couple had embarked on a road trip through Canada.